bkaradzic/GENie/docs/scripting-reference.md

 * _NoIncrementalLink_ - Disable support for Visual Studio's incremental linking feature.
 * _NoImportLib_ - Prevent the generation of an import library for a Windows DLL.
 * _NoManifest_ - Prevent the generation of a manifest for Windows executables and shared libraries.
+* _NoMultiProcessorCompilation_ - Disables Visual Studio's and FastBuild's multiprocessor compilation.
-* _NoMinimalRebuild_ - Disable Visual Studio's minimal rebuild feature.
+* _EnableMinimalRebuild_ - Enable Visual Studio's minimal rebuild feature.
 * _NoPCH_ - Disable precompiled headers.
 * _NoRTTI_ - Disable C++ runtime type information.
 * _NoWinMD_ - Disables Generation of Windows Metadata.